MicrosoftDocs/Viva/Viva/engage/engage-ai-summarization.md

 Network analytics draws upon stored summaries to derive network theme extraction, network sentiment analysis, and conversation summarization.

-## How do control access to AI Summarization?
+## How do I control AI Summarization?

-By default, Viva Engage enables AI Summarization to process threads for all users in the network.
+By default, Viva Engage enables AI Summarization to process threads from all users in the network.
 Only premium users with a Microsoft Viva Suite license have access to summaries and other enhancements that AI Summarization provides.

 Engage admins can turn off AI Summarization for the entire network, or for select groups and individuals by creating policies on the Viva [feature access management platform](/viva/manage-access-policies).
 You can have multiple user and group-level policies to control AI Summarization use.
 Network-level policies are limited to one per tenant.